alleslabs/cosmos-registry/README.md

     github: string,
     // The filename of the entity's logo located in assets/entities
     logo: string,
-    // The list of the entity's supported social media info
+    // The list of the entity's supported social media info.
+Currently supports Twitter, Telegram,  and Discord
     socials: Social[3]
 }
 ```